State Science Day is an event sponsored by the Ohio Academy of Science since 1949.

 - Pay attention to your surroundings!
 Park and walk in well-lit areas at night, and do not walk alone.

-Important Notice: Please check back for important announcements about traffic, parking, and local events that could effect your travel or stay in Columbus for the 2015 State Science Day.
+Important Notice: Please check back for important announcements about traffic, parking, and local events that could have an effect your travel or stay in Columbus for the 2016 State Science Day.

 For housing and city information visit: